The fundamental theorem of finite semidistributive lattices: Motivating examples

 We will need one useful fact about bricks.
 This is a special case of \cite[Lemma 1.7(1)]{AsaiSemibricks}.
 We give the short proof from \cite{AsaiSemibricks}. \begin{lemma} If $S$ is a brick, and $M$ is in the torsion class consisting of modules filtered by quotients of $S$, then any non-zero morphism from $M$ to $S$ is surjective. \end{lemma}

-\begin{proof} There is a filtration $0< M_1<\dots<M_r=M$ with each $M_i/M_{i-1}$ a quotient of $S$.
+\begin{proof} Let $f$ be a nonzero morphism from $M$ to $S$.
+There is a filtration $0< M_1<\dots<M_r=M$ with each $M_i/M_{i-1}$ a quotient of $S$.
 Let $i$ be maximal such that $f|_{M_i}= 0$.
 Then $f$ descends to a map from $M_{i+1}/M_i$ to $S$.
 Composing this with the quotient map from $S$ to $M_{i+1}/M_i$, we obtain a non-zero endomorphism of $S$.
 Since $S$ is a brick, this endomorphism must be invertible, so the map from $M_{i+1}/M_i$ to $S$ must be surjective, and thus the map from $M$ to $S$ must be surjective.\end{proof} The dual statement also holds for torsion-free classes.

 We also need the following simple lemma which says that a torsion class is determined by the bricks it contains.

 \begin{lemma} Let $\mathcal T$ be a torsion class.
 Then every module in $\mathcal T$ is filtered by bricks in $\mathcal T$. \end{lemma}